 First, you should know that there is what is called Single Fold Vanilla and Double Fold Vanilla.
 Simply put, Double Fold uses double the number of vanilla beans, creating a darker, more robust (and more expensive!) extract.
-For my first attempt here, I decided to go in between Single Fold and Double Fold.
+I usually go somewhere in between Single Fold and Double Fold.

 The United Stated Food and Drug Administration requires 2.64 ounces of vanilla per 750 ml of alcohol for single Single Fold Vanilla.
-I wanted to go a little stronger than Single Fold, but I did not want to spend too much money on this venture, so I used 3 ounces of vanilla beans for 750 ml of vodka.
+I wanted to go a little stronger than Single Fold, but I never want to spend too much money on this venture, so I use 3 ounces of vanilla beans for 750 ml of vodka.
 I divided both into two 14 ounce Mason jars with ReCAP lids.

-Having sliced open one vanilla bean in each jar, the extraction process will hopefully go slightly faster than using fully closed vanilla beans.
+Having sliced open one vanilla bean in each jar, the extraction process goeso slightly faster than using fully closed vanilla beans.
 Ideally, the extraction process will take anywhere from 4-12 months.
 I read that shaking the jars once per week should speed up the process as well.
-While I intend to give them a weekly shake, I want the end result to be a rich, flavorful vanilla, so I will give it at least four months before I even try the extract.
-(Look out for an update in September as I mark the four month anniversary of the commencement of my vanilla extraction!)
+While I intend to give them a weekly shake, I want the end result to be a rich, flavorful vanilla, so I give it at least four months before I even try the extract.

 Homemade Vanilla Extract